k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The overrides are saved into the project **pluginsOverride.discovery** file, created in the Project's ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

-This article describes the screen capabilities and explains how they can impact the Discovery job.
+This article describes the capabilities of the Discovery Pipeline screen and explains how they can impact the Discovery job.

 ## Baseline Rule